LoakSubmissions/lightship-ardk-templates/README.md

 * Exit the preferences window and find your project view.
 * In the project view, go to Resources > ARDK and select the ARDKAuthConfig asset to view in the inspector.
 * Fill in the API Key field by following steps 2 and 3 of this guide: [Authentication](https://lightship.dev/docs/ardk/ardk_fundamentals/authentication.html#doxid-authentication)
 * You can rename the "Your Project" folder in Assets to the name of your experience.
-Please try and keep all of your custom assets inside this folder for easier submission and review.

 ## Help